 (4) Regarding kin selection Strong reciprocity theorists raised a series of objections against kin-selection explanations specifically.

 Fehr and Henrich (2003) argued that behavioural anomalies cannot be the result of misfiring of kin recognition because humans can readily distinguish kin from non-kin.
 Humans and other animals use three cues to identify kin: (1) physical similarity (including looks and smell); (2) familiarity; and (3) proximity of residence (reviewed in Kurland and Gaulin 2005; cited in Krebs (2015)).
 However, kin recognition can misfire.
-Boyd and Richerson (2006) give two examples of misfiring, both cases where raising unrelated children together triggers their incest avoidance cue: the reluctance of Israeli Kibbutz age mates to marry; and the low reproductive success of Taiwanese minor marriages, where parents arrange a future spouse for their child by adopting an opposite-sex child and rearing them together.
+Boyd and Richerson (2006) give two examples of misfiring, both cases where raising unrelated children together triggers their incest avoidance cue-response: the reluctance of Israeli Kibbutz age mates to marry; and the low reproductive success of Taiwanese minor marriages, where parents arrange a future spouse for their child by adopting an opposite-sex child and rearing them together.
 But note they provided both these examples while writing in support of Fehr and Henrich (2003)’s arguments.